Student Handbook: Safety and Security

 Parking permits do not guarantee a space.
 Parking is on a space available, first-come first-served basis.

-Permits allow parking during the academic year only September to May.
+Permits allow parking on a per semester basis during the academic year only September to May.
+Summer permits are sold separately.
 Once a permit is purchased, the fee is non-refundable.

 Undergraduate parking permits allow parking at: